go-lark/go-lark.github.io/index.md

   because Feishu and Lark basically shares the same API specification.
   We do not guarantee all of the APIs work well with Lark, until we have tested it on Lark.
 - go-lark only supports Custom App.
 Marketplace App is not supported yet.
-- go-lark implements bot and messaging API, other APIs such as Lark Doc, Calendar and so so are not supported.
+- go-lark implements messaging, group chat, and bot API, other APIs such as Lark Doc, Calendar and so on are not supported.

 ### Switch to Lark Endpoints